Fact. More than 67 million people in the United States bowl during a year.

 Fact.
-Almost two million people compete regularly in league play certified by the United States Bowling Congress.
-Staff at USBC Headquarters in Arlington works closely with about 3,000 local associations to serve league bowlers.
+More than 1.3 million people compete regularly in league play certified by the United States Bowling Congress.
+Staff at USBC Headquarters in Arlington works closely with its more than 1,600 local and state associations to serve league bowlers.

 Bowling has soared into the upper echelon of sports, setting a steady pace by blending strong organization with modern centers in which to participate.
 Although the sport now appeals to people from all walks of life, entering a bowling center today would give few clues to its origin.